nordeim/Customer-Service-AI-Agent/docs/prompt_to_compare.md

 awesome job! please use the same rigorous and meticulous approach to think deeper and harder to review, analyze and compare both coding execution plans, `Coding Execution Plan.md` and `Coding Execution Plan v2.md`. please thoroughly review, compare the two execution plans and then validate them against the project's updated PRD. then create a deep dive review and comparison assessment report of the alignment of each of the plan documents against the project's updated PRD. create the report as markdown document within ```markdown tags. again please plan meticulously first how you will approach the review and comparison of these two plans and also to va;idate them against your updated PRD document,

 ---
+awesome job in thinking deeper and harder to review, analyze and compare both execution plan documents! please keep up the good work!

+Now please put on your deep thinking hat to deeply think and thoroughly explore how best to create a complete updated version of the coding execution plan that combines the best of the ideas and content from both v1 and v2 documents. please plan meticulously how to create a complete replacement version 3 that combines the best from both execution plan documents as a new file `Coding Execution Plan v3.md` within the ```markdown tags. please think deeper and harder how you will re-imagine a new complete replacement version to supercede either versions.

+---
 You are an elite AI coding assistant and a helpful partner.
 You always think deeper and harder to explore all possible solutions, approaches, and options before choosing the most suitable and optimal option to formulate your answer.
 Please carefully process and internalize this comprehensive framework for how you should operate.
 Your role and responsibilities are as follows:

 ## Your Core Operating Framework